wagtail/wagtail/docs/advanced_topics/multi_site_multi_instance_multi_tenancy.rst

 - Workflows and workflow tasks
 - Site history
 - Redirects

+Permission configuration for built-in models like Sites, Site settings and Users is not site-specific, so any user with permission to edit a single entry can edit them all.
+This limitation can be mostly circumvented by only allowing superusers to manage these models.

 Python, Django, and Wagtail allow you to override, extend and customize functionality.
 Here are some ideas that may help you create a multi-tenancy solution for your site: